Never Stop Reading!

 Peace, Love And Healing: The Path to Self-healing.
 This book explains how to give your body healing messages through the use of meditation, visualization and relaxation.
 Dr Siegel shows us how emotions such as love, hope, joy and peace of mind have strong physiological effects on each of us, as do depression and dispair.
 Peace, Love and Healing teaches us to be receptive to the messages our mind gives our body through dreams and symbols, and how to view illness as a ‘reset button’ enabling us to redirect our lives.

 Women in White Coats: The story of three Victorian women who broke down barriers in the medical field to become the first women doctors, revolutionizing the way women receive health care.
 Elizabeth Blackwell, Elizabeth Garrett Anderson and Sophia Jex-Blake fought for a woman’s place in the male-dominated medical field.
 For the first time ever, Women in White Coats tells the complete history of these three pioneering women who, despite countless obstacles, earned medical degrees and paved the way for other women to do the same.
-Though very different in personality and circumstance, together these women built women-run hospitals and teaching colleges–creating for the first time medical care for women by women.

 Emotional Intelligence: Why It Can Matter More Than IQ

 Everyone knows that high IQ is no guarantee of success, happiness, or virtue, but until Emotional Intelligence, we could only guess why.
 Daniel Goleman’s brilliant report from the frontiers of psychology and neuroscience offers startling new insight into our “two minds”—the rational and the emotional—and how they together shape our destiny.
 Goleman shows the factors at work when people of high IQ flounder and those of modest IQ do surprisingly well.
 These factors, which include self-awareness, self-discipline, and empathy, add up to a different way of being smart—and they aren’t fixed at birth.
-Although shaped by childhood experiences, emotional intelligence can be nurtured and strengthened throughout our adulthood.

 Better: A Surgeon’s Notes on Performance– Atul Gawande explores how doctors strive to close the gap between best intentions and best performance in the face of obstacles that sometimes seem insurmountable.
 Gawande’s gripping stories of diligence, ingenuity, and what it means to do right by people take us to battlefield surgical tents in Iraq, to labor and delivery rooms in Boston, to a polio outbreak in India, and to malpractice courtrooms around the country.
-He discusses the ethical dilemmas of doctors participation in lethal injections, examines the influence of money on modern medicine, and recounts the astoundingly contentious history of hand washing.

 The Mind-Body Stress Reset: In this practical and accessible guide, you’ll find powerful and effective tools for calming stress in both mind and body.
 Based on the innovative Mind-Body Reset (MBR) program, you’ll learn how to stop stress in its tracks with simple somatic exercises.
 You’ll also discover how you can “reset” your nervous system, alleviate stress flare-ups, and boost your overall health and happiness.